Jack LaLanne’s Power Juicers are aimed specifically at people who haven’t juiced before.

 Consider your budget:

-These three Jack LaLanne juicers are all available within a pretty close price range, from about $75 to $125.
+These three Jack LaLanne juicers are all available within a pretty close price range, from about $75 to $125 or so.
 They have the same motor and overall design, but the more expensive models add smart motor overload protection, and a bit larger juicing chamber.
 The top-priced Anniversary model also has multiple juicing settings.

 Think about long-term value: